Iunius118/OreFarmingDevice/docs/draft.md

 ### OF Cobblestone Feeder (ＯＦ丸石供給装置)

-- When this item is placed in the ingredient slot of an OF device, it will be smelted like Cobblestone without being consumed
+- When this item is placed in the material slot of an OF device, it will be smelted like Cobblestone without being consumed
+- When this item is placed in the material slot of an OF device, the device's fuel consumption will be doubled
 - When the device with this item is at Y<=0, this item works like a Cobbled Deepslate

 ## Data Pack
 ### Experimental Data Pack 1.20.2 [Only v0.8.0]
 ID: `orefarmingdevice:experimental_1202`